 - almonds, or any other nuts or seeds for topping

-Black garlic is a fermented garlic.
-Aged under very specific conditions, with heat and humidity.
+Black garlic is made when heads of garlic are aged under specialized conditions of heat and humidity (not fermented).
 It was first used in Asian cuisine, but has now become popular in the USA and Europe.

 The strong garlic flavour is completely softened after ageing.
 It produces a mild, almost caramel like flavour.
 You cannot substitute black garlic for white garlic.
 The flavour is incomparable.
 In general you will need to use a lot more black garlic then you would normally use regular garlic in a dish.

 Black garlic can be eaten alone, in sauces, crushed in vegetables or you can make a vinaigrette with it.
 It has a very subtle flavour.
 You can kneed the black garlic into a paste, and dissolve it in a little bit of warm water.
 You can use this dark coloured water in a potato puree, or other neutral dishes.